 Online Learning and Resources

-For beginners, try Learn My Way
+For beginners, try Learn My Way:

-Access the platform using this website link: www.learnmyway.com.
+- Access the platform using this website link: www.learnmyway.com.

-If you want to learn how to stay safe online, and build your financial confidence, explore Barclays Digital Wings
+If you want to learn how to stay safe online, and build your financial confidence, explore Barclays Digital Wings:

-Access the platform using this website link using referral code ‘CONNECTCAMB’: Barclays Digital Wings | Digital learning – your way
+- Access the platform using this website link and use referral code ‘CONNECTCAMB’: Barclays Digital Wings | Digital learning – your way

 Interested in learning about artificial intelligence?
-Use the Good Things Foundation’s AI Gateway.
+Use the Good Things Foundation’s AI Gateway:

-- The AI gateway is an online platform aimed at beginners to AI.
+- The AI Gateway is an online platform aimed at beginners to AI.
 It has simple, interactive activities to help people understand what AI is, how it works and how to use it safely and confidently.

 Looking for formal training?